MiniMax-M2.5

 Overview

-MiniMax-M2.5 is MiniMax’s newest open-weight flagship in the M-series and a meaningful upgrade over M2 for reasoning and coding-heavy tasks.
-MiniMax’s official February 2026 launch notes position it around real-world productivity: coding, tool use, search, and office-style workflows rather than only benchmark-first reasoning.
+MiniMax-M2.5 is no longer the newest M-series model, but it remains an active MiniMax API tier.
+MiniMax’s official February 12, 2026 launch notes position it around real-world productivity: coding, tool use, search, and office-style workflows rather than only benchmark-first reasoning.
+For new MiniMax evaluations, start with MiniMax M2.7 and use this page for compatibility or generation-to-generation comparison.

 MiniMax positions M2.5 as a research-to-production model, not just a benchmark release.
 That makes it relevant for real assistant and agent systems rather than only leaderboard tracking.